Shibam802/AI-Legal-Sentiment-Analyzer/README.md

 ## Sample Results (first 5 segments):
 text                                              sentiment
-Soumyadeep won the case with strong evidence.
-Positive The ruling was contested by Anapaneya.
-Negative The contract terms were standard.
-Neutral 12/05/2025 marked the appeal deadline.
-Neutral Rahul expressed concerns over the verdict.
+.Soumyadeep won the case with strong evidence.
+Positive .The ruling was contested by Anapaneya.
+Negative .The contract terms were standard.
+Neutral .12/05/2025 marked the appeal deadline.
+Neutral .Rahul expressed concerns over the verdict.
 Negative